WE MUST TIGHTEN THE REGULATORY FRAMEWORK

-- Environmental footprint : GHG emissions from light trucks increased 156% between 1990 and 2018 in Canada!
-Through their greater consumption of fossil fuels, large vehicles contribute to air pollution which has significant public health implications in Canada.
+- Environmental footprint: GHG emissions from light trucks increased 161% between 1990 and 2019 in Canada!
+Through their greater consumption of fossil fuels, large vehicles contribute to air pollution, which has significant public health implications in Canada.

-- Infrastructure : The heavier weight of larger vehicles results in premature wear and tear on road infrastructure and therefore higher costs for all taxpayers.
+- Traffic and infrastructure: The size and weight of larger vehicles result in more congestion, less public space, and premature wear and tear on road infrastructure and, therefore, higher costs for all taxpayers.

 - Household finance: SUVs are on average much more expensive and contribute to Canadian household debt.
 They cost on average 10,000$ more than a standard car in Canada.